firepear/homefarm/README.md

 1. Run `'cd homefarm && sudo ./control-setup'`.
 The Pi will reboot after this script completes.

-## Post install control node config
+## Farm configuration

-All actions described in this section happen in the `homefarm` directory unless otherwise noted.
+All actions described in this section happen in the `homefarm` directory on the control node, unless otherwise noted.

 Set up the Ansible inventory: